MAHcodes/expert-fiesta/P1CH4.md

 **Working of an RMI Application**

-When the client makes a call to the remote object, it is received by the stub which eventually passes this request to the RRL.
+When the client makes a call to the remote object, it is received by the stub which eventually passes this request to the **RRL**.

-When the client-side RRL receives the request, it invokes a method called invoke() of the object remoteRef.
-It passes the request to the RRL on the server side.
+When the client-side **RRL** receives the request, it invokes a method called invoke() of the object remoteRef.
+It passes the request to the **RRL** on the server side.

-The RRL on the server side passes the request to the Skeleton (proxy on the server) which finally invokes the required object on the server.
+The **RRL** on the server side passes the request to the Skeleton (proxy on the server) which finally invokes the required object on the server.

 The result is passed all the way back to the client.